Existence of a tricritical point for the Blume-Capel model on $\mathbb{Z}^d$: Introduction

-\begin{rem} We note that $\Delta = -\log 4$ corresponds to the location of the tricritical point for the Blume-Capel model on the complete graph, see \cite{EllisOttoTouchette, ShenWeber}.
-We expect that the tricritical point on $\ZZ^d$ converges to that of the complete graph as $d \rightarrow \infty$, i.e.\ in the mean-field limit.
-One can imagine that the underlying philosophy of using the convergence of the weak plus measure to the plus measure is still a sufficient condition to yield continuity in higher dimensions.
-Thus, since our Lee-Yang type theorem holds for $\Delta \geq -\log 4$ on any graph, it seems that the underlying strategy becomes sharp as $d \rightarrow \infty$. \end{rem}
+\begin{rem} There does not seem to be an explicit formula for the tricritical point in any dimension.
+In $d=2$ numerics \cite{MFH24} suggest that in our parametrisation it is located approximately at $\Delta \approx -3.23$ and $\beta \approx 1.64$.
+Our bound of $\Delta^+ = -\log 4 \approx -1.39$ is therefore not sharp.
+In dimensions $d\geq 3$ we do not expect our current bound $\Delta^+ = -\log 2$ to be sharp.
+However, we note that $\Delta = -\log 4 $ and $\beta = 1/N$ correspond to the location of the tricritical point for the Blume-Capel model on the complete graph on $N$ vertices in the limit $N\rightarrow \infty$, see \cite{EllisOttoTouchette, ShenWeber}.
+It would be interesting to see whether the improved threshold $\Delta^+(2) = -\log 4$ can be extended to any dimension.
+Indeed, we expect that the tricritical point on $\ZZ^d$ converges to that of the complete graph as $d \rightarrow \infty$, i.e.\ in the mean-field limit.
+In support of this, we point out that the Lee-Yang type theorem that we establish holds for $\Delta \geq -\log 4$ on any graph. \end{rem}

 Proving uniqueness of the tricritical point, which is the main omission of Theorem \ref{thm: existence}, amounts to showing that one can take $\Delta^-(d)=\Delta^+(d)$ in Theorem \ref{thm: existence}.
 Unfortunately, it is unclear whether there is monotonicity along the critical line and, in the absence of integrability, to the best of our knowledge all known techniques for showing discontinuity are intrinsically perturbative.
-Nevertheless, in dimension $2$, the quantitative estimates on crossing probabilities, and other considerations that we describe shortly, allow us to obtain a fuller picture of the phase diagram, although we fall short of proving uniqueness of the tricritical point.
+Nevertheless, in dimension $2$, the quantitative estimates on crossing probabilities, and other considerations that we describe shortly, allow us to obtain a more precise picture of the phase diagram, although we fall short of proving uniqueness of the tricritical point.